 Our research themes and interests include the following topics: conceptualizations of human-environment relationships, conservation and outdoor recreation, land, coast and sea, spatial/urban planning, housing and segregation, local and public participation, biodiversity management and policy, social science perspectives on biodiversity, rural-urban distinctions and discourses and station communities in a regional context.
 For examples and more details about these themes, see "Forskningsprojekt" below.

 Methodologically, our members often make use mixed method approaches in their research, including work with interviews, focus groups, picture studies, document studies, content analysis, archival research, observations, questionnaires and GIS.
 Theoretically, we are based within and focus on Nordic social science landscape approaches, but also find inspiration from time geography, STS, discourse theory, economic history and political ecology.
 The research group unites the efforts of both senior researchers, PhD students and visiting researchers at the Unit for Human Geography.
-Professor Marie Stenseke is coordinating the group together with Senior Lecturer Mattias Sandberg.
+Professor Marie Stenseke is coordinating the group together with Associate Senior Lecturer Andreas Skriver Hansen.